stelios-gar/Iot-project/README.md

 # Iot-project
-A web application written in Java and typescript
+A web application written in Java and typescript.
+Database : Postgre SQL